In this day and age, it’s commonplace for consumers to research restaurants’ websites while choosing a place to eat.

 Consider your website the face of your restaurant’s brand.
-It’s what forms potential customers’ first impression and sets the stage for their expectations.
+It’s what forms potential customers’ first impressions and sets the stage for their expectations.

-At LYFE Marketing, we create quality websites for all different industries, designed to drive business and promote conversions!
+At LYFE Marketing, we create quality WordPress website design for all different industries, designed to drive business and promote conversions!

 1. Contact information

 When you’re designing a website for your business, you have to consider why people might be visiting your website in the first place.

 In addition to a contact page, your restaurant’s address, phone number, and hours should be visible on all pages like the example below.

 This makes it as easy as possible for website visitors to become real visitors to your restaurant.

-You can even link your address to Google maps so directions are just a click away no matter where your visitors are located!
+You can even link your address to Google Maps so directions are just a click away no matter where your visitors are located!